-Capstone Course Helps Curriculum and Instruction Graduate Land Position as a College Instructor Monday, February 20, 2012
+Capstone Course Helps Curriculum and Instruction Graduate Land Position as a College Instructor Alumni Profile

 Meet Preeti Juneja

-Professional memberships: National Association for the Education of Young Children; Pennsylvania Child Care Association
+- Professional memberships with the National Association for the Education of Young Children and Pennsylvania Child Care Association

 Preeti Juneja attributes an assignment she had in her "Practicum/Seminar in Learning Organizations" capstone course with Vincenne Revilla Beltrán, Ph.D., professor of education, for helping her to land a position as a college instructor of early childhood education at the Community College of Allegheny County.

 The assignment was for students to update their resumes, interview employers and tour organizations they would like to work for after graduation.
 One of the organizations Juneja chose was the Community College of Allegheny County.
 After talking with a representative from CCAC, she was asked to submit her resume and within a month was offered a position teaching early childhood education classes.

 "I've always connected with children and found training teachers to be my passion," said Juneja, who has 22 years of experience educating early childhood education teachers in both the U.S. and India.